FA Cup Final Statistics & Trends

 Andy Powell

-Andy Powell Content Editor
+Andy Powell Expert Guide

 Introduction to the FA Cup

-Trend: A trend is a general direction toward which something changes, develops, or moves toward or away from, we will look to discover any FA Cup Final trends.
+Trend: A trend is a general direction toward which something changes, develops, or moves toward or away from.
+We will look to discover any FA Cup Final trends.

-Statistics: One thing we can be absolutely sure of is that there will be FA Cup Final statistics, providing us with a solid foundation for our analysis.
+Statistics: One thing we can be sure of is that there will be FA Cup Final statistics, providing us with a solid foundation for our analysis.

 FA Cup Final Results Since 2000

-• The average number of goals per FA Cup Final match (90 minutes) is 2.291.
+• The average number of goals per FA Cup Final match (90 minutes) is 2.19.

 FA Cup Final Statistics - Half Time